duzda/fff/README.md

 `npm export`

-manually edit index.html in prod folder to the correct minimized styles and javascript.
+manually edit index.html in docs folder to the correct minimized styles and javascript.

-`npm compress`

 # License
 This application is licensed under [GNU/GPL3 license](LICENSE)